formalsec/wasp/ECOOP2022_AE_Submission_Document.md

 python3 -m validator <THREADS> <TYPE> <CATEGORY>
 ```

-Where, `THREADS` is an optional argument denoting the number
+Where: `THREADS` is an optional argument denoting the number
 of analysis processes to be launched, `TYPE` is the
 type of task to analyse (e.g., `branches` or `error`), and
 `CATEGORY` is the category from Table 4 to run (e.g., `Arrays`